andrewroth/ruby_itunes_apple_music_to_android/README.md

 ## Exporting from iTunes/Apple Music

-Unfortunately, I couldn't find a way to extract the iTunes/Apple Music library, so you'll have to go File -> Library -> Export Library... and save Library.xml to the folder you clone
+Unfortunately, I couldn't find a way to extract the iTunes/Apple Music library, so you'll have to go File -> Library -> Export Library... and save Library.xml to the app folder.
+This has to be done every time.
+It could perhaps be automated with AppleScript on macs.

 ## iSyncr